Community content policy

 We offer a wide variety of forums, including Reviews, Guides, collections, member-created product descriptions, and more.
 This gives you access to factual information, personal opinions about products, and guidance on various topics and allows you to publish your opinions and content on our site.

 Community content published or edited by eBay members is solely the opinion and responsibility of the person posting the content.
 All content must comply with the eBay User Agreement and this policy.

-We also have policies about posting content on our Discussion boards and chat rooms and in eBay Groups.
+We also have policies about posting content on our Discussion boards and in eBay Groups.

-Make sure your content follows these guidelines.
+It's important that your content follows these guidelines.
 If it doesn't, it may be removed or hidden, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.
-To report violations of this policy, click the Report link in the content in question (Review, Guide, or member-created product description).
+To report violations of this policy, click the Report link in the content in question (Review, Guide, collection or member-created product description).

 What are the guidelines?

 Using profanity or vulgar language in a public area of the site is not allowed, However, when reviewing a product where the title contains a profane or vulgar term (e.g., a CD with a profane term in the title), the reviewer may use the term, but only in the context of the title.